approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 # Shapes Example

-This quickstart is written specifically for native Android apps that are written in Kotlin and use [`Flutter`](https://flutter.dev/) and the [`Dart HTTPClient class from the dart:io library`](https://api.dart.dev/stable/2.9.3/dart-io/HttpClient-class.html) or the [`Flutter HTTP package`](https://pub.dev/packages/http) for making the API calls that you wish to protect with Approov.
+This quickstart is written specifically for native Android and iOS apps that are written in [`Flutter`](https://flutter.dev/) and the [`Dart HTTPClient class from the dart:io library`](https://api.dart.dev/stable/2.9.3/dart-io/HttpClient-class.html) or the [`Flutter HTTP package`](https://pub.dev/packages/http) for making the API calls that you wish to protect with Approov.
 This quickstart provides a step-by-step example of integrating Approov into an app using a simple `Shapes` example that shows a geometric shape based on a request to an API backend that can be protected with Approov.

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account